Agile Testing: Best Practices, Benefits, Drawbacks, and More

 Automated testing is particularly beneficial for regression testing, where previously tested functionalities need to be retested to ensure that new changes haven’t introduced unexpected issues.
 Besides, it can be integrated into the CI/CD pipeline to provide immediate feedback on the code quality after the completion of each iteration.

 Frequent communication is one of the key agile principles that determines the success of a project.
-It’s vital that testers, developers, business analysts, and stakeholders communicate on a regular basis to ensure they’re all on the same page regarding project requirements, timelines, and quality expectations.
+It’s vital that testers, developers, business analysts, and stakeholders can communicate on a regular basis to ensure they’re all on the same page.

 Even if the team doesn’t work in-house, communication can’t be compromised.
 There are many platforms and tools that you can use to facilitate communication between remote teams, ranging from messengers and chat apps like Zoom and Skype to agile boards and dashboards.

-Agile is all about the ability to stay abreast of evolving technologies and the changing needs of software development environments.
-If you go Agile, you should constantly monitor new trends and look for ways to improve processes.
+Agile methodology in testing is all about the ability to stay abreast of evolving technologies and the changing needs of software development environments.
+If you go agile, you should constantly monitor new trends and look for ways to improve processes.
 Also, it’s important to regularly discuss with your team what’s been done and what lessons have been learned to pivot future testing activities in the right direction.

 While agile practices are aimed at speeding up the development of software products, quality isn’t something you can compromise.
-Make sure that you don’t ever skip any important steps and choose testing levels that best align with the project’s needs.
-That’s where the above-mentioned concept of agile testing quadrants comes into play.
-By sticking to the testing quadrants, you’ll never miss any important aspects of testing and will be able to produce great-quality results.
+Make sure that you don’t ever skip any important steps and choose testing levels that best align with the project needs.
+That’s where the above mentioned concept of agile testing quadrants comes into play.
+By sticking to the testing quadrants, you’ll never miss any of the important aspects of testing and will be able to produce great quality results.

 Best Agile Testing Tools